Duaa-Raed/TikTok-verified-status-predictor/README.md

 **6. Limitations**

-- The model does not use natural language processing (NLP) on the `video_transcription_text`.
+- The model does **not leverage Natural Language Processing (NLP)** techniques to analyze `video_transcription_text`.
+Using NLP could extract deeper semantic meaning and improve performance.
-- Feature interactions and non-linear models (e.g., Random Forests, XGBoost) may yield higher performance.
+- I used logistic regression for interpretability.
+However, **non-linear models** such as **Random Forests or XGBoost** might perform better due to their ability to capture complex feature interactions.

 ---